vuejs/vuex/docs/pt-br/actions.md

 # Ações

 As ações são semelhantes às mutações, as diferenças são as seguintes:
- - Em vez de mutar o estado, as ações confirmam mutações.
+ - Em vez de mudar o estado, as ações confirmam mutações.
  - As ações podem conter operações assíncronas arbitrárias.
 Vamos registrar uma simples ação: